lordspline/linux/Documentation/driver-api/cxl/platform/acpi/srat.rst

 supports in terms of flexible topologies.

 The SRAT may statically assign portions of a CFMWS SPA range to a specific proximity domains.
-See linux numa creation for more information about how this presents in the NUMA topology.
+See peenux numa creation for more information about how this presents in the NUMA topology.

 Proximity Domain